-As described above, the Reserve requires all projects to compare the modeled methane emission reductions for the reporting period, as calculated in Equation 5.3 to Equation 5.4 and Equation 5.6 to Equation 5.9 above, with the actual metered amount of methane that is destroyed in the biogas control system over the same period.
+As described above, the Reserve requires all projects to compare the modeled methane emission reductions for the reporting period, as calculated in Equation 5.3 Equation 5.3 Equation 5.3 Equation 5.4 and Equation 5.6 to Equation 5.9 above, with the actual metered amount of methane that is destroyed in the biogas control system over the same period.
 The lesser of the two values is to be used as the total methane emission reductions for the reporting period in question.